Magnitus-/ExpressUserLocal/README.md

 If the user is not logged in, express-access-control will set Err.Source to 'ExpressAccessControl' and Err.Type to 'NoAccess'.

-If the user didn't provide authentication in Req.Body.User, Err.Type will have the value of 'NoAuth'.
+If the user didn't provide authentication in Req.body.User, Err.Type will have the value of 'NoAuth'.

 If the user provides an authentication field tha doesn't pass schema validation, Err.Type will have the value of 'BadField' and Err.Fields will contain error fields related to authentication.

 If the user doesn't specify any field to update in Req.body.Update (or only ignored fields), Err.Type will have the value of 'NoField'.

-If any field in Req.body.Update doesn't pass schema validation, Err.Type will have the value of 'BadFiel' and Err.UpdateFields will contain all error fields related to updates.
+If any field in Req.body.Update doesn't pass schema validation, Err.Type will have the value of 'BadField' and Err.UpdateFields will contain all error fields related to updates.

 If Req.body.User or Req.body.Update don't exist as objects, Err.Type will have the value of 'BadBody'.